Eysus/jelly-jav/README.md

 ## Installation

-~~Within your Jellyfin admin panel, go to `Plugins > Repositories`, and add the following repo :
+Within your Jellyfin admin panel, go to `Extensions > Repositories`, and add the following repo :
 ```
 https://raw.githubusercontent.com/eysus/jelly-jav/master/manifest.json
 ```
-Then switch over to the Catalog tab and install the latest version.~~
+Then switch over to the Catalog tab and install the latest version.

 ## Development
 ### Requirements